-For example, you can purchase the textbook alone and try to self-teach yourself for as little as $200 USD per Part.
-Full blown review courses that offer everything I mentioned above can range from $699 to $1795 USD.
+For example, you can purchase the textbook alone and try to self-teach yourself for as little as $200 per part.
+Full blown review courses that offer everything I mentioned above can range from $699 to $1795.

 Like I said, this is an investment.
 But definitely one that can make the difference between passing or failing.

-If you’re having a hard time swallowing the thought of spending almost $1800 USD there is one option to consider: asking your boss to cover the cost.
+If you’re having a hard time swallowing the thought of spending almost $1800, there is one option to consider: asking your boss to cover the cost.

 Let’s say you already have a job in the finance and accounting arena and want to rise the ranks of your current company.
 Why not ask your boss to consider covering the fee or at least partially?